 Other doctors make a good portion of their money treating diagnosed patients and are not keen on the idea that DDD is mostly a completely asymptomatic spinal condition.
 Too bad this is not a subjective topic.
 Unless the degenerative changes are extreme, there is slim chance that chronic symptoms will ever be sourced by expected mild to moderate spinal aging.
 This has been proven definitively in research and is reflected in the most up-to-date diagnostic guidelines offered by most major medical associations.

-This dialog focuses on possible back and neck symptoms that might be caused by spinal disc deterioration.
+This dialog focuses on possible back and neck symptoms that might be caused by spinal disc deterioration and why most degenerative disc disease profiles are illogically diagnosed as sources of pain.

 Typical intervertebral discs will degenerate as they age.
 This means that the discs will lose height and their ability to retain moisture.
 Progressive disc dehydration leads to a steady decrease in the size and mass of the disc.
 This allows the vertebrae to come closer together, making the person slightly shorter, year by year.